 Self-care and home treatment can often improve back pain within weeks.
 Contact your doctor if your back pain:

-- Persists beyond a few weeks
+- Lasts longer than a few more weeks

 - Severe and won’t improve with rest